-Chemotherapy after surgery can help lower the risk of the cancer coming back.
-Chemotherapy is now recommended as a first treatment for advanced pancreatic cancer.
-But you need to be well enough to cope with the side effects of this treatment.
+Chemotherapy after surgery for an early stage cancer can help lower the risk of the cancer coming back.
+If you have advanced pancreatic cancer you will have chemotherapy to shrink the cancer and relieve symptoms.
+It will also help some people to live longer.
+You need to be well enough to cope with the side effects of this treatment.

 You can view and print the quick guides for all the pages in the treating pancreatic cancer section.

-The type of treatment you need for cancer of the pancreas depends on
+The type of treatment you have for cancer of the pancreas depends on

 - The stage of the cancer